SalomePlatform/smesh/doc/salome/gui/SMESH/input/1d_meshing_hypo.rst

 ########

 **Max Size** hypothesis allows splitting geometrical edges into segments not longer than the given length.
 Definition of this hypothesis consists of setting the maximal allowed **length** of segments.
 **Use preestimated length** check box lets you use **length** automatically calculated basing on size of your geometrical object, namely as diagonal of bounding box divided by ten.
-The divider can be changed via :ref:`diagonal_size_ratio_pref` preference parameter.
+The divider can be changed via :ref:`Ratio Bounding Box Diagonal / Max Size <diagonal_size_ratio_pref>` preference parameter.
 **Use preestimated length** check box is enabled only if the geometrical object has been selected before hypothesis definition.

 .. image:: ../images/a-maxsize1d.png